 Now, this is from my personal experience: there is this Dutch who has an Indian as his/her friend.
 And they think all Indians are like him.
 This Indian had an arranged marriage so all Indians have arranged marriages!
 This Indian went to Ooty for honeymoon so all Indians…. 🙂

-The smile-n-screw-aunty: Once I met a middle aged Dutch woman.
+The smile-n-screw-aunty: Once I met a middle-aged Dutch woman.
 She seemed to be very happy talking to me.
 Told me about her friend’s experience in India.
-She said eveyone was looking at him, even when he was sitting inside the car.
+She said everyone was looking at him, even when he was sitting inside the car.
 I said well, generally Indians are curious about white-skinned people.
 Then she gave me a freakish smile.. she had that “I got ya” look on her face.
-She told me with an even wider smile “he was not a white.. he was a Suriname guy!” .
+She told me with an even wider smile “he was not a white.. he was a Suriname guy!”.
 The satisfaction on her face was immense.
 She told me that it was from a book written by this Suriname person.
 Now that she proved a point, she did not talk to me much after this.
-And that was the first time since I lived in Netherlands I heard someone saying good things about a Surinamese.
+And that was the first time since I lived in the Netherlands I heard someone saying good things about a Surinamese :P.

-When it comes to work, the Dutch are tigers.
+When it comes to working, the Dutch are tigers.
 They achieve so much in their 8 hours work.
-And as professionals the reason why we work with the Dutch is because they see commitment and quality in the work we do.
-There are some issues to address regarding preconceptions but overall the freedom and directness that comes along with it makes it an ideal platform for a performer.
+And as professionals, the reason why we work with the Dutch is that they see commitment and quality in the work we do.
+There are some issues to address regarding preconceptions but overall the freedom and directness that comes along with it make it an ideal platform for a performer.

-And finally as an Indo-Dutch what do I think about Indians: Take a 100 mt square in Kerala(a state in India), say an apartment, every single family in that apartment will have different unpredictable personality traits.
+And finally, as an Indo-Dutch what do I think about Indians: Take a 100 mt square in Kerala(a state in India), say an apartment, every single family in that apartment will have different unpredictable personality traits.
 More different than a Dutch and Italian.
-Based on the social and economical status of the male dominant of the family.
+Based on the social and economic status of the male-dominant of the family.
 This father guy alone can screw that family or take them to glory.
 You might find it hard to believe but it is true.
 I know a father who did not allow his daughter to sit for an exam because if she passes then the husband has to be more qualified and hence costs more dowry(she was my classmate)!

 - Working with Indians works! (positive)